OHDSI/TheBookOfOhdsi/Cohorts.md

 - A cohort may have zero or more members

 There are two main approaches to constructing a cohort:

-**1) Rule-based cohort definitions** use explicit rules to describe when a patient is in the cohort.
+1. **Rule-based cohort definitions** use explicit rules to describe when a patient is in the cohort.
 Defining these rules typically relies heavily on the domain expertise of the individual designing the cohort to use their knowledge of the therapeutic area of interest to build rules for cohort inclusion criteria.
-**2) Probabilistic cohort definitions** use a probabilistic model to compute a probability between 0 and 100% of the patient being in the cohort.
+2. **Probabilistic cohort definitions** use a probabilistic model to compute a probability between 0 and 100% of the patient being in the cohort.
 This probability can be turned into a yes-no classification using some threshold, or in some study designs can be used as is.
 The probabilistic model is typically trained using machine learning (e.g. logistic regression) on some example data to automatically identify the relevant patient characteristics that are predictive.

 The next sections will discuss these approaches in further detail.